hepplerj/Dissertation/introduction.dissertation.Heppler.md

 City* which focused on San Francisco Bay from the nineteenth century to the present.

+Historians of metropolitan America have painted a synthesis of city experiences that {DETAIL}.

+This work stands at the intersections of metropolitan history, political history, environmental history, and political economy.
+It extends a question raised by Andrew Needham about the role of *regions* in the shaping of metropolitan space, not just the localities.
+Although any one of the cities of the Bay Area---which numbers {DETAIL} municipal corporations by the 1990s---would work well for analyzing the trends in environmental politics in Silicon Valley, by thinking about these changes at a regional level shows how places across space shaped one another and worked collaboratively and at odds in shaping metropolitan space.

 In the 1960s, political activists called on people to "think globally, act locally."
 That is the story here.
 The Bay Area---comprised of the area between San Francisco to the north and San Jose to the south---has become an economic